diegoderman/babybayes/README.md

 This repository contains the code for

 > Derman D., Pham D. D., Mejia A. F., & Ferradal S. L. (2023).
-Individual patterns of functional connectivity in neonates as revealed by surfaced-based Bayesian modeling. (preprint)
+Individual patterns of functional connectivity in neonates as revealed by surfaced-based Bayesian modeling. [bioRxiv preprint](https://www.biorxiv.org/content/10.1101/2023.07.24.550218v1)

 ## Overview